Gbuomprisco/ngx-chips/docs/custom-themes.md

 @import "~node_modules/ng2-tag-input/dist/modules/components/styles/core/_core.scss";
 ```

+In order to understand what to define in your theme - [check out the sass mixins](https://github.com/gbuomprisco/ng2-tag-input/blob/master/modules/components/styles/core/_mixins.scss)

 #### Defining a theme

 Once the mixins are imported, you can use them to define new themes: